“TABOO TOPIC 1 - The Taboo Topics about creating for Self Publish clients. - Pt 1”

 As I mentioned before on this site, the arrival of Self Publishing and Print on Demand created a new market for freelance illustrators.
 Not so long ago, professional illustrators only worked for professional companies; and by that I mean, publishing houses, graphic arts companies, software companies, marketing companies, or any established professional business that needed the type of services or specific artwork which only specific (professional) illustrators could (and can) deliver.

-The following text is not aimed at any professional established, traditional, trade publishing company, graphic design or software studio out there.
+The following texts within the "Taboo Topic" are not aimed at any professional established traditional, trade publishing company, graphic design, or software studio out there.

-So, this "Taboo topic" now is not for you.
+So, this "Taboo topic" now is not for the pros of any creative area that deal with illustrators.

-This page is for the newcomers, particularly newcomers to the Self Publish field and post adds on the internet looking for an illustrator for their project; usually a children´s book nowadays.
+This topic is for the amateur newcomers, particularly newcomers to the Self Publish field.
+Those that post adds on the internet looking for an illustrator for their project; usually a children´s book.
+Those who manily fill countless Facebook groups asking for an illustrator; particularly asking for a - cheap - illustrator...

-The self publish is an area that, creatively has very little to do with the traditional way illustrators always worked (and still work) with publishers or vice-versa; although this is not really acknowledged, perceived or realized by the common folk out there which happens to have a book to Self Publish and either has very erroneous ideas of how the creative process needs to flow or has zero clues on everything; (and some people don´t even care to learn about nothing).
+The self publish is an area that, creatively has very little to do with the traditional way illustrators always worked (and still work) with publishers or vice-versa; although this is not really acknowledged, perceived, or realized by the common folks out there which happen to have a book to Self Publish and either have very erroneous ideas of how the creative process needs to flow or have zero clues on everything; (some people don´t even care to learn nothing).
 They just want the work done because - they´re paying for it - and that´s it.

-So right now, with the following text, I guess my goal is to scare away most of all my potential clients and I can bet some may even feel insulted by what I need to explain next.
+So right now, with the following Taboo Topic, I guess my goal is to scare away most of all my potential clients and I can bet some may even feel insulted by what I need to explain next.

 But it needs to be done.